cheminfo/common-spectrum/README.md

 Common package to deal with spectral analysis.

-An `Analysis` may be composed of many `Spectrum` of different flavors.
+An `Analysis` may be composed of many `MeasurementXY` of different flavors.

 By default the flavor is an empty string and if your analysis only generates one spectrum you may forget this level of complexity.